Yehuhub/Inventory-Management-API/README.md

 ==================================TODO===================================

     -   add SQLAlchemyError exception handling on post method to notify the reason why an object was not created
-    -   need to change most of the not founds to badrequest/return an empty list

     -   make it so it reads items and categories from csv
     -   export database to excel